m-kainz/GIDInd/README.md

 - The lattice constants of a reduced cell will be given (Buerger cell/Niggli criteria)
 - Graphic visualization of experimental and calculated peak positions
 ## Availability
 GIDInd is released under the terms of the GNU General Public License, either version 3 of the License, or (at your opinion) any later version.
-Please find the full licence text [here]()
+Please find the full license text [here](GIDInd_GeneralPublicLicence.txt)

 Download GIDInd as executable files for Windows and Linux (does NOT require MATLAB to run) or as source code (requires MATLAB to run).